 However, this stable foundation established in this way not only serves to align the solution components within cybersecurity, but also prepares further fundamental components for essential levels of action.
 The framework can be used to address governance, risk and compliance as well as data classification and the handling of personal data.

-By combining the two integrated, holistic approaches to cybersecurity (CIA triangle) and the management approach to facilitating the organization (RGC architecture), all technical and organizational processes can be mapped within a pyramid.
+By combining the two integrated, holistic approaches to cybersecurity (CIA triangle) and the management approach to facilitating the organization (GRC architecture), all technical and organizational processes can be mapped within a pyramid.

 The link between the two models here is the Compliance module, which formulates clear intrinsic and extrinsic cybersecurity requirements in its definitions and whose protection goals are explicitly named in its specifications.